Growing eco-conscious leaders.

 What will be covered.

-Throughout the 10-week course, you'll learn all sorts of amazing things.
-From basic horticulture and permaculture training to the basics of community organizing, the #GreenHive Leadership Program has everything you need to start your career as a climate activist.
+Throughout the 10-week course, you'll learn all sorts of amazing things like leadership training, using art as a form of activism, local policy, the basics of community organizing, and the green job movement.
+The GreenHive Leadership Program has everything you need to start your career as a climate activist.